Community Acceleration Projects

 - Network: connect and engage the Leadership Brevard class with the alumni network and community leaders

 In addition to our programming, all Leadership Brevard class members are required to participate in a community project.
 These projects are designed to be a leadership learning experience for the participants and a meaningful benefit to the community organization.
-During its history, Leadership Brevard, the flagship community leadership program of LEAD Brevard, has organized, guided and overseen the successful completion of over 187 Community Acceleration Projects (formerly known as: Leadership Action Projects).
-In recent years, the Leadership Brevard class has contributed over 2,600 annual volunteer service hours to the community with an in kind impact of over $66,118* to Brevard.
+During its history, Leadership Brevard, the flagship community leadership program of LEAD Brevard, has organized, guided, and overseen the successful completion of over 192 Community Acceleration Projects (formerly known as: Leadership Action Projects).
+In recent years, the Leadership Brevard class has contributed over 2,600 annual volunteer service hours to the community with an in-kind impact of over $66,118* to Brevard.
 Over 30 years, economic impact totals are over $1.8M!!

 (*The Value of Volunteer Time, the Independent Sector 2019)

-LEAD Brevard will soon be seeking project proposals from Brevard County’s nonprofit 501(c)(3) organizations and Brevard County’s municipalities for consideration as a Community Acceleration Project for the Leadership Brevard Class of 2022.
+LEAD Brevard is now accepting project proposals from Brevard County’s nonprofit 501(c)(3) organizations and Brevard County’s municipalities for consideration as a Community Acceleration Project for the Leadership Brevard Class of 2022.

-If you have a community project that meets LEAD Brevard’s qualifying criteria (criteria listed in the proposal application, click on the RFP link below), please complete a proposal application (click on RFP link below) and return your proposal to the LEAD Brevard.
+If you have a community project that meets LEAD Brevard’s qualifying criteria (criteria listed in the proposal application, click on the RFP link below), please complete a proposal application (click on RFP link below) and return your proposal to the LEAD Brevard by Monday, July 12, 2021.

 Completed proposals can be mailed to: LEAD Brevard 123 Barton Blvd., Suite 101, Rockledge, FL 32955